 And for the first time, the symposium featured a series of student films shown in Olin 115, including Sun in My Pocket: My Personal Documentary (Miriam Hammer ’14); Body Image and Subtlety of Schenectady (Emma Freter ’13) and Get Back Up (Peter Goemaat ’14, Matthew Barretto ’13 and Marc Douglas ’13).

 As usual, one of the highlights was the afternoon Steinmetz dance performance in the Nott Memorial, featuring more than 50 students and faculty members.
 In addition, there was a preview of Paris Danse from the upcoming Spring Dance Concert.
 At the end of the show, Kaitlyn Thoen '14 was awarded the 2012 Edward Villella Fellowship, which enables exceptional students in dance to expand their studies beyond campus.
-The Hedda Hainebach Memorial Prize in Music and Theatre was presented to Maisie Bragg '12.
+The Hedda Hainebach Memorial Prize in Music and Theater was presented to Maisie Bragg '12.

 The day also included a concert by the Union College and Community Orchestra and the Union College and Community Chorale, under the direction of John Cox, director of performance and lecturer in choral and orchestral music, in Memorial Chapel.